Charles Hamilton Houston National Moot Court Team

 Each year, the Charles Hamilton Houston National Moot Court team hosts our annual William B. Bryant-Luke C. Moore Invitational Moot Court Competition.

 The Bryant-Moore Competition is in honor of the Honorable William B. Bryant and the Honorable Luke Charles Moore.
 Judge Bryant, a 1936 graduate of Howard Law, became the first African American Chief Justice of the U.S. District of the District of Columbia.

 President Kennedy appointed Judge Moore a Chief U.S. Marshal for the District of Columbia, making him the first African-American to serve in that capacity since Frederick Douglass.
 Then, President Nixon appointed Judge Moore to the Superior Court where he became a senior judge.
 The Bryant-Moore competition is dedicated to honoring both Judge Bryant’s and Judge Moore’s legacies.
-The Inaugural Bryant Moore Invitational Moot Court Competition will be held February 28th and March 1, 2014, in Washington, D.C.
+The Inaugural Bryant Moore Invitational Moot Court Competition will be held March 3rd and March 4th, 2017.

 - Best Oralist – 2013 Tulane University Law School National Sports Law Competition